The Journey: From Spec-Kit to SpecFact

 # Make a change that violates contracts

-specfact repro # Should block HIGH issues
+specfact code repro # Should block HIGH issues

 # Or apply auto-fixes first